 Main Content

 The extent and terms of disciplinary action taken by the Center for Student Involvement will depend on the nature and severity of the infraction, as well as any history of previous violations.
 Possible outcomes could include paying fines/fees, loss of campus space use privileges, loss of ability to request campus funding, and more.
-Student organizations must be in “good standing” to maintain their registration status.
+RSOs must be in “good standing” to maintain their registration status.

 A student organization will be considered in good standing if, for the past 12 months, the organization has complied with all University policies and procedures, including those outlined on the RSO webpages.
 Policy and procedure violations, registered status, unpaid debts, probation status, and adjudicated complaints against an organization will be considered in determining good standing.